ajitsinghrathore/lyrics_scrapper/README.md

   set your own virtual environment

-  navigate to [settings file](.vscode/settings.json) file and put your  path for virtual environment  of pytho then install these dependencies in your virtual environment
+  navigate to [settings file](.vscode/settings.json) file and put your  path for virtual environment  of python then install these dependencies in your virtual environment

      1 ->  pip install bs4